This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A toe fracture is a break in 1 or more of the bones in your toe.
-It is most commonly caused by a direct blow to the toe.
+A toe fracture is a break in a bone in your toe.

 - You have a fever.

 - Your pain does not go away, even after treatment.

 - Your toe continues to hurt even after it has healed.

 - You have questions or concerns about your condition or care.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.